ratt-ru/eidos/README.md

 ## C A U T I O N

-* The diameter of the beams can only be 6 degrees, i. e. the beam can only be created within 6 degrees for now.
+* The diameter of the beams can only be **6 degrees**, i. e. the beam can only be created within 6 degrees for now.
 If you want smaller field of view, please cut the necessary portion after creating a 6 deg beam.

 * The model is not available outside a circle of 6 deg diameter; so, if you need a square beam for imaging purposes, please cut a square portion from within the 6 deg circle.